Meet The Business # 1: No Guts, No Glory – Exeter, UK

 Then, we heard about Kitty Angels; a cat-sitting service run by Tony Williams and his partner Jason Ward (and gorgeous Daisy) in Birmingham since 2014.
 Kitty Angels serve many cities in the UK providing the care your pet needs when you are travelling, working or away for long hours.
 Read more.

 One of the unique ways of building some trust in a business is knowing that they can be also proper consumers of their own products.
 NimNik is a family-run business founded in 2015 by a husband and a wife that had the idea of selling high-quality babies (and children) products.

 As parents, they spent a lot of money on kid’s toys and accessories themselves.
 So, why not share this expertise with other parents that also praise for quality and value of money?
 Read more.

 You probably heard of Fressh, the new plant-based café that opened in the Victorian City Arcade last week.
 The concept of healthy eating has been well-accepted in Birmingham for ages, and Fressh is another good example of a business offering quality and affordable plant-based food in town.
-We talked to its owner, Vijay Singh, to know more about this adding to the city centre.
+We talked to its owner, Vijay Singh, to know more about this addition to the city centre.
 Read more.

 We all tried growing our own food at home at some point in life.
 Some succeeded, others failed miserably.
 But let’s be honest, it’s not an easy task.
 You will certainly need enough space, time and knowledge to keep it natural and growing properly.
 I have failed this task for years.
 Then, I heard about Gartenzwerg and became genuinely curious about this product.

 Gartenzwerg is a fully automated and beautifully designed indoor gardening system with which people can have small fruits, vegetables and herbs year-round right from home.
 It only uses water and nutrients to grow plants.
 No soil, no pesticides, no chemicals.
 Meaning: it provides plants with everything that nature does.
 Read more.